-In the first months of my first year of teaching, I learned that the incentive system I had in class was really great!
-Different class periods competed for points that were awarded based on seamless transitions, highest test averages, and being on task.
-Students were doing exactly what they needed to do to earn points.
-However, I had not actually planned the incentive.
+Incentives for middle school are vital for your classroom!
+In the early months of my first year of teaching, class periods competed for points that were awarded based on seamless transitions, highest test averages, and being on task.
+While my students were working on earning points, I had learned that the cupcake reward was not feasible due to a school policy. *Cue palm to forehead*

-Sidenote – Before implementing any incentive system in your classroom, make sure to approve everything with your administration and grade level team.
-I learned this the hard way.
-That time when your assistant principal walks in and all your students are eating cupcakes… In my defense, it was my birthday and a student brought them for the class.
-Oops.
+Sidenote: Before implementing any incentive system in your classroom, make sure to approve everything with your administration and grade level team.

 Group/Whole Class Rewards